Jinlock9/jinlock9.github.io/_posts/2025-06-30-lecture-note-compilers-alex-aiken-ch1.md

   - real-time constraints
   - ex. `c/c++`

-#### Claim: Programming training is the dominant cost for a programming language.
+#### Claim: *Programming training is the dominant cost for a programming language*.
 * Widely-used languages are slow to change
 * Easy to start a new language.
   - productivity > training cost
 * Languages adopted to fill a void.
+* New languages tend to look like old languages

+### What is a good programming language?
+There is no universally accepted metric for language design.

+* A good language is one people use?
+  -